Rudolf Caracciola: 1935–1936: First Championship and rivalry with Rosemeyer

 Remaining in such a position would require Mercedes-Benz to produce a competitive car for the 1936 season.
 Although the chassis of the W25 was shortened, and the engine was significantly upgraded to 4.74 litres, the car proved inferior to the Type C developed by Auto Union.
 Mercedes had not improved the chassis to match the engine, and the W25 proved uncompetitive and unreliable.
 Despite this, Caracciola opened the season with a win in the rain at the Monaco Grand Prix, after starting from third position.
 He led the Hungarian Grand Prix early but retired with mechanical problems.
-At the German Grand Prix, he retired with a failed fuel pump, before taking over his teammate Hermann Lang's car; he later retired that car with supercharger problems.
+At the German Grand Prix, he retired with a failed fuel pump, before taking over his teammate Hermann Lang's car, which he later retired with supercharger problems.
 Caracciola led the Swiss Grand Prix for several laps, Rosemeyer trailing him closely, but the Clerk of the Course ordered Caracciola to cede the lead to Rosemeyer on the ninth lap after he was found to be blocking the Auto Union.
 The two had a heated argument after the race despite Caracciola's later retirement with a rear axle problem.
 Mercedes were so uncompetitive in 1936—Caracciola won only twice, in Monaco and Tunis—that Neubauer withdrew the team mid-season, leaving Rosemeyer to take the Championship for Auto Union.

 1937: Second Championship

 Mercedes-Benz returned to Grand Prix racing at the start of the 1937 season with a new car.
 The W125 was a vast improvement on its predecessor, its supercharged eight cylinder 5.6-litre straight-8 engine delivered significantly more power than the W25: 650 brake horsepower compared to 500- an incredible output for the time, and this figure would not be surpassed in Grand Prix racing until the early 1980s, and would also not be surpassed in any form of racing until Can-Am racing in the late 1960s.
 The first major race of 1937 was the Avusrennen where 300,000 people turned out to see the cars race on the newly re-constructed track.
 In order to keep speeds consistently high, the north curve was turned into a steeply banked turn, apparently at the suggestion of Adolf Hitler.
 Driving a streamlined Mercedes-Benz, Caracciola won his heat against Rosemeyer, averaging around 250 km/h, although a transmission failure forced him to retire in the final.
-Following the AVUS race, Caracciola, along with Rosemeyer, Nuvolari and Mercedes' new driver, Richard Seaman, went to race in the revived Vanderbilt Cup in America, and in doing so missed the Belgian Grand Prix, which took place six days later.
-Caracciola led until lap 22, when he retired with a broken supercharger.
+Following the AVUS race, Caracciola, along with Rosemeyer, Nuvolari and Mercedes' new driver, Richard Seaman, went to race in the revived Vanderbilt Cup, sanctioned by the American Automobile Association (AAA) in America, and in doing so missed the Belgian Grand Prix, which took place six days later.
+After starting from pole position, Caracciola led until lap ten, when he retired with a broken supercharger.